cammoraton/puppet-confluence/README.markdown

 This is the confluence module.
 It provides... confluence

-run rake bootstrap to prep tests you need bundler obviously
+run rake with bundle exec.  yada yada.

+documentation needs done.